michael-steinert-repository/KubernetesEssentials/README.md

 - It is responsible for running Containers of those Images and abstracts Container Management for Kubernetes
 - It provides the CRI (Container Runtime Interface) that is an Interface for third Party Container Runtime
 - It provides the Container Runtime **_containerd_** that is an Industry-Standard (besides Docker)
-  - **_containerd_**: It manages the complete Container Lifecycle of its Host System, from Image Transfer and Storage to Container Execution and Supervision to Low-Level Storage to Network attachments and beyond
+  - **_containerd_** manages the complete Container Lifecycle of its Host System, from Image Transfer and Storage, through Container Execution and Monitoring, to low-level Storage, Network Attachments and beyond

 <p align="center">
   <img src="https://user-images.githubusercontent.com/29623199/133918601-fc82f4f2-bb9e-4bd5-be23-ee40c10e623b.JPG" alt="Container Runtime" width="50%"/>